basho/riak_kv/docs/NextGenREPL.md

 * Failure management of replication handled within existing `riak_kv` processes (e.g. through automatic adjustment of coverage plans), not through repl-specific leadership negotiation.

-* A smaller simpler repl code base (less than 2K lines of code), with fewer moving parts to monitor, and delivered as an integrated part of `riak_kv`.
+* A smaller simpler repl codebase (less than 2K lines of code), with fewer moving parts to monitor, and delivered as an integrated part of `riak_kv`.

-* Generally lower-latency real-time replication as replication is now triggered following completion of the PUT co-ordinator, not waiting for the post-commit stage (e.g. when 1 nodes has completed the PUT, not waiting for 'enough' nodes to have completed the PUT).
+* Generally lower-latency real-time replication as replication is now triggered following completion of the PUT co-ordinator, not waiting for the post-commit stage (e.g. when 1 node has completed the PUT, not waiting for 'enough' nodes to have completed the PUT).

 * Real-time replication and full-sync replication of objects in the write-once path - which had previously been restricted to [full-sync support](https://docs.riak.com/riak/kv/2.2.3/developing/app-guide/write-once/).